 You are never too young to connect to God by connecting to others, never too young to serve God by serving others, and never too young to share the faith through music.
 This young choir seeks to help children find their singing voices, develop social skills, and contribute to worship once a month.
 Bible stories connected to seasons of the church year are included in the teaching of age-appropriate musical selections.
 Actions are often used to aid in memorization.

-Cherub Choir is led by Karen Dickman, accompanied on guitar by Ael Suhr, and assisted by teenage helpers.
+Cherub Choir is led by Karen Dickman, accompanied on guitar by Ael Suhr, on piano by Marcia Haugen, and assisted by teenage helpers Hunter and Kaitlyn Myrmo.
 Cherub Choir meets Wednesdays after Saints Alive during the school year.